 Varietals: rossese, sangiovese, dolcetto

 15. Friuli-Venezia Giulia

-The mountainous region of Friuli-Venezia Giulia is full of sprawling vineyards set in an ideal climate that allows growers to produce quality crops of both red and white grape varieties.
+Another Italian wine region worthy of a million photographs, the mountainous region of Friuli-Venezia Giulia is full of sprawling vineyards set in an ideal climate that allows growers to produce quality crops of both red and white grape varieties.
 The area is also famous for its orange wines, a cult favorite of many wine enthusiasts.
 As a border region, it has several cultural influences that make it a unique destination to visit.